 - a.
 Administer and conduct discrimination and harassment investigations (not involving allegations of sexual misconduct) pursuant to this policy; - b.
 Maintain and monitor confidential records relating to complaints brought under this policy; - c.
 Initiate formal or informal resolution procedures as appropriate.
 The Complaint Officers shall also have the authority to:

+Coordinate with the other Complaint Officers an on-going, campus-wide educational program designed to help all members of the Pitzer College community understand, prevent, and combat harassment and discrimination;

 - a.
-Coordinate with the other Complaint Officers an on-going, campus-wide educational program designed to help all members of the Pitzer College community understand, prevent, and combat harassment and discrimination; - b.
-Oversee the dissemination of this policy; - c.
-Suggest training courses and seminars as part of the informal resolution process; - d.
-Initiate follow-up with respect to cases that have been resolved; and - e.
-Provide annual reports to the President and to the whole Pitzer College community on efforts against harassment and discrimination at the College.
+Oversee the dissemination of this policy; - Suggest training courses and seminars as part of the informal resolution process; - c.
+Initiate follow-up with respect to cases that have been resolved; and - d.
+Provide annual reports to the President and to the whole Pitzer College community on efforts against harassment and discrimination at the College

 VI.
-Record Retention
+RECORD RETENTION